-The tomb of Seti I referred to as KV17, is located in the southeast branch of the wadi in Egypt's Valley of the Kings.
-The tomb is also known as Belzoni’s Tomb, the Tomb of Apis, and the Tomb of Psammis.
+The tomb of Seti, KV17, is located in the southeast branch of the wadi in Egypt's Valley of the Kings.
+It is also known as Belzoni's Tomb, the Tomb of Apis, and the Tomb of Psammis.
 Seti I ruled during the nineteenth dynasty.
-The tomb is among the deepest and longest of all tombs in the valley.
-Egyptologists believe this to be one of the most complete of all tombs and note that its religious text inscriptions are fully complete.
+The tomb is among the valley's most profound and longest.
+Egyptologists believe it to be one of the most complete tombs and note that its religious text inscriptions are full.

 Discovery Of The Tomb

 KV17 is 100 meters long and was first found by Giovanni Belzoni in October 1817.
-The tomb later became known as the "Apis tomb" because when Belzoni discovered the tomb a mummified bull representing the bull god Apis was found in a side room off the burial chamber.
+The tomb later became known as the "Apis tomb" because a mummified bull representing the bull god Apis was found in a side room off the burial chamber when Belzoni discovered the tomb.

 More About KV17